 To date RegTech firms are working predominantly with Financial Services companies and it makes sense to be close to your potential customers.
 Scotland boasts a financial services market that is the envy of many, and already we can see from experience the benefit we can gain from being in close physical proximity to the market.

 However it’s not only financial services that are regulated and struggling to comply.
 In our experience, Professional services, including legal and accounting firms are just as challenged, and if anything potentially less experienced and enabled when it comes to applying tech solutions.
 As our CEO observed recently in the Legal Innovation Report, Legal RegTech has huge potential.
-This is something I will be discussing at the upcoming Legal Geek Conference in October.

 access to funding